Alcohol Tolerance: What Is It?

 What Does It Mean To Have A Low Tolerance To Alcohol?

-Having a low tolerance to alcohol means that your body is more sensitive to the effects of alcohol than the average person.
+When someone has a low tolerance to alcohol, it means that their body is more sensitive to the effects of drinking than the average person.
+They may feel the impact of alcohol more quickly and intensely, even after consuming smaller amounts compared to others around them.

 What Is Alcohol Intolerance?